FAQs ABOUT FELINE IMMUNODEFICIENCY VIRUS (FIV)

 I just discovered that one of my cats has FeLV.
 I have other cats as well.
 What should I do?

-Unfortunately, many FeLV-infected cats are not diagnosed until after they have lived with other cats.
+Many FeLV-infected cats are not diagnosed until after they have lived with other cats.
 In such cases, all other cats in the household should be tested for FeLV.
 Ideally, infected and non-infected cats should then be separated to eliminate the potential for FeLV transmission.
+FeLV-positive cats may live together for many happy and healthy years!